 - One workspace replaces three to five.
 Tickets (from Atera), billing, security, backups, procurement, and the customer portal — all in one custom-built UI.

 - Billing logic encoded to your exact rules.
-Tiered rates, after-hours multipliers, project work, à la carte add-ons, Pax8 license counts feeding invoices — all handled in the build, not worked around in spreadsheets.
+Tiered rates, after-hours multipliers, project work, à la carte add-ons, distributor license counts feeding invoices — all handled in the build, not worked around in spreadsheets.
+We build your distributor integration custom to your stack: because the platform is API-driven, Pax8, Ingram, or any distributor with an API gets built the same way.

 - White-label customer portal at your domain.
 Customers see one polished portal — tickets, invoices, devices, backups, renewals — instead of Atera's portal plus other vendor logins.